CodeScop/Oge-Mai-Field-Guide/questlinesummary.md

 - **3PC Main Quest 5/A Way South** - collect a ton of materials, get Azadi as a companion, unlock Gansu Watering Hole

   - LF Enter Pan's Labyrinth - collect a lot of Rope, Steel Bars, & Wood Hammers, get 1 Wooden Chest and 1 Wooden Key
+  - 3PC A Way North: Up the Mountain - battle a bunch of monsters & get a 5-day streak to unlock the Alien Meteoroid
+    - **ALIEN METEOROID EXPEDITION** (see below)
   - 3PC Lighten the Load - collect 15 EACH Leafsung Wooden Swords & Leafsung Boots, get 1 Golden Chest
     - 3PC Guard Your Feet - craft Steel Boots & Steel Axes in Riza, get 1 Golden Chest (indirectly requires that Riza Rivertown be unlocked in Main Quest sequence)
   - 3PC Luciola Materials - Trade Feathers, Spider Legs, and Lorsa Fur in for Red Dye